ewosborne/concur/README.md

 Run commands concurrently

 Usage:
-  concur <command string> <list of arguments> [flags]
+  concur <command string> <list of hosts> [flags]

 Flags:
-      --any                 Return any (the first) command with exit code of zero -c, --concurrent string   Number of concurrent processes (0 = no limit), 'cpu' = one job per cpu core (default "128") --first               First command regardless of exit code --flag-errors         Print a message to stderr for all executed commands with an exit code other than zero -h, --help                help for concur
+      --any                  Return any (the first) job with exit code of zero -c, --concurrent string    Number of concurrent jobs (0 = no limit), 'cpu' or '1x' = one job per cpu core, '2x' = two jobs per cpu core (default "128")
+      --first                First commanjobd regardless of exit code --flag-errors          Print a message to stderr for all completed jobs with an exit code other than zero -h, --help                 help for concur
-  -l, --log level string    Enable debug mode (one of d, i, w, e) -p, --pbar                Display a progress bar which ticks up once per completed job -t, --timeout int         Timeout in sec (0 for no timeout) (default 90)
+  -j, --job-timeout string   Per-job timeout in time.Duration format (0 default, must be <= global timeout) (default "0") -l, --log string           Enable debug mode (one of d, i, w, e, or q for quiet). (default "e") -p, --pbar                 Display a progress bar which ticks up once per completed job -t, --timeout string       Global timeout in time.Duration format (0 default for no timeout) (default "0")
       --token string         Token to match for replacement (default "{{1}}") -v, --version              version for concur

 ````

 Concur takes some mandatory arguments.
 The first is the command you wish to run concurrently.
 All subsequent arguments are whatever it is you want to change about what you run in parallel.
 It queues up all jobs and runs them on a number of worker goroutines until all jobs have finished - you control this number with `-c/--concurrent`.
 There is no timeout but you can add one with `--timeout`.
 There are also a couple of options to return before all jobs are done - `--any` and `--first`, see below.